HonzaSob/DataToolsUtils/README.md

 ﻿# DataToolsUtils repository
-This GitHub repository contains code of DataToolsUtils project - set of plugins helping you with development of database objects in MIcrosoft SQL Server Data Tools
+This GitHub repository contains code of DataToolsUtils project - set of plugins helping you with development of database objects in MIcrosoft SQL Server Data Tools.
+Any edition of Visual Studio 2017 with Microsoft SQL Server Data Tools 15 and higher is supported now.

+## Installation

+Clone source codes, get all Nuget packages and build the solution.
+Than install DataToolsUtils.vsix extension into you VIsual Studio and you can start using it :-)

 ## Plugins
 The project currently contains only one plugin.